deminden/kallistors/README.md

 This is a minimal reimplementation (at current stage).
 Known differences vs kallisto today:
 - No index builder yet (load-only).
-- No bootstrap, H5 output, or full `run_info.json` parity.
+- No bootstrap or H5 output.
 - No long-read, UMI/BUS/technology modes, or fusion detection.
-- No gzip FASTQ support yet.
 - Minimal CLI surface; some kallisto options are missing.
-- No multi-threaded pseudoalign/quant paths yet.

 Sequence-specific bias correction is optional and enabled only with `--bias`.